concepticon/norare-data/README.md

 ### Set up Concepticon

 The NoRaRe database is linked to [Concepticon](https://concepticon.clld.org/).
-To access all data sets and perform the mapping of your own data, you need to install 'pyconcepticon' and download the `concepticon-data` GIT repository.
+To access all data sets and perform the mapping of your own data, you need to install `pyconcepticon` and download the `concepticon-data` GIT repository.

 ```
 $ pip install pyconcepticon